 In the News

-Dr. Osten-Garner is Associate Vice President of Academic Affairs, Division of Community Engagement and Training, and Director of the School’s LGBTQ Mental Health and Inclusion Center.
+Dr. Osten-Garner is Associate Vice President of Academic Affairs, Division of Community Engagement and Training, and Director of the University’s LGBTQ Mental Health and Inclusion Center.

 The Adler School of Professional Psychology has provided quality education through a scholar/practitioner model for 60 years.
 Its mission is to continue the pioneering work of Alfred Adler by graduating socially responsible practitioners, engaging communities, and advancing social justice.
 The Adler School enrolls more than 1,200 students in doctoral and master’s degree programs and offerings at its campuses in Chicago, Illinois, and Vancouver, British Columbia, and through Adler Online.